 5. Deterioration in Old Steel Water Pipes

 If you notice discolored or rusty hot water exiting your kitchen sink, this is a sign of rust-coated pipes behind your walls or ceiling.
-Clean water that runs deteriorated pipes will discharge a rust-like color.
-If you have old plumbing, speak with a certified technician about repiping your home.
+Clean water that runs through deteriorated pipes will discharge a rust-like color.
+If you have old plumbing and notice a large amount of brown hot water exiting your sink, speak with a certified technician about repiping your home.